Effects of ECT, ECT Side Effects

 The effects in ECT have been seen in nearly every neurotransmitter system in the brain and this is also what antidepressants target, leading to the belief that part of the therapeutic effect of ECT is through changes to neurotransmitters.

-ECT also has been shown to increase a protein known as brain-derived neurotrophic factor (BDNF),1 an effect also seen in antidepressants.
+ECT also has been shown to increase a protein known as a brain-derived neurotrophic factor (BDNF),1 an effect also seen in antidepressants.
 This protein increase is thought to cause the formation of both synapses and neurons in the brain.
 This effect of ECT is more robust than in antidepressant treatment and is thought to be responsible for the increase in volume in parts of the brain.2

 ECT Side Effects